French Open 2017: Steffi Graf key to Andre Agassi's new role with Novak Djokovic

 By the end of the year, Djokovic had lost his world No. 1 ranking to Andy Murray, ushering a parting of ways with his mentor of three seasons Boris Becker.

-This year began with an embarrassing second-round exit at the 2017 Australian Open to the hands of then-world no. 117 Denis Istomin.
+This year began with an embarrassing second-round exit at the 2017 Australian Open at the hands of then-world no. 117 Denis Istomin.
 In May, the 30-year-old dropped longtime coach Marian Vajda along with his trainer and physiotherapist.

 What Agassi -- an eight-time grand slam winner, and the oldest man ever to hold the world No. 1 ranking at age 33 -- can offer as Djokovic's new coach remains to be seen.